SoulPixelIV/HowAboutSpikes/README.md

 - ~~Add 2 "keys" and a closed door to sky world (first of all the main goal)~~
 - Add pause menu
 - Add more sound effects
-- Change water for forest levels
+- Change water in general (reflections)
+- Add a better transition between levels
 - Add a Boss to Sentinel Graves
-- Fix Hitboxes of different blocks and trapdoors
+- Fix hitboxes of trapdoors
 - Add Save & Load feature

 ## Known Bugs